-Credible failure modes for Yarwun - RMA1 have been identified and modelling has been undertaken of downstream flooding resulting from potential dam breaks.
-The dam failure consequence classification was assessed in accordance with the GISTM Consequence Classification Matrix, and incremental losses linked to potential population at risk and potential loss of life; environment; health, social and cultural; and infrastructure and economics were considered.
+Credible failure modes for QAL - RMD1 have been identified, and modelling has been undertaken of downstream flooding resulting from potential dam break scenarios at selected locations on the embankments.
+The dam failure consequence classification was assessed in accordance with the GISTM

+Consequence Classification Matrix.
+Incremental losses linked to potential population at risk and potential loss of life, environment, health, social, cultural, infrastructure and economic impacts were considered.

-The overall GISTM consequence classification for Yarwun - RMA1 is 'Extreme' due to the potential impacts to the environment, and the social and cultural context in the event of a tailings facility failure.
+The overall GISTM consequence classification for QAL - RMD1 is 'Very High', due to the potential impacts to the environment, the nearby community, and the social and cultural context in the event of a tailings facility failure.